uofc-ai2lab/uofc-ai2lab.github.io/_pages/about.md

 **Mission and Values**

-1.Provide an equitable, diverse, inclusive, and accessible work environment to our trainees, making sure they will be well-positioned for success.
+1. Provide an equitable, diverse, inclusive, and accessible work environment to our trainees, making sure they will be well-positioned for success.
 If you think you are a good fit for our lab, we encourage you to reach out to us!

 2. Develop high-impact research in the fields of imaging/image analysis and artificial intelligence.
 Most of our work involves images, but we also have other interests.